ratboy666/qjs-ffi/README.md

   if (malloc == null)
     console.log(dlerror());
   else {
-    if (ffidefine("malloc", malloc, null, "void *", "size_t");
+    if (define("malloc", malloc, null, "void *", "size_t");
       console.log("malloc defined");
     else
-      console.log("ffidefine failed");
+      console.log("define failed");
   }
 ```
 Up to 30 parameters can be defined.

 ```
-  result = fficall(name, actual parameters...)
+  result = call(name, actual parameters...)
 ```
-fficall() calls an external function previously defined by ffidefine().
+call() calls an external function previously defined by define().

 For example:
 ```
   var p;
-  p = fficall("malloc", 10);
+  p = call("malloc", 10);
 ```
-fficall() converts JavaScript strings (eg. "string") into a pointer to the C string.
+call() converts JavaScript strings (eg. "string") into a pointer to the C string.
 These strings **cannot** be altered by the FFI function.
 Use malloc to get memory that can be written.
+ArrayBuffer is converted to pointer as well, and the ArrayBuffer contents *can* be written.

-fficall() always returns a double.
+call() always returns a double.
 This presumes that **all integers and pointers fit into 52 bits**.

-If fficall() detects a problem before the actual invocation, it will return an exception.
+If call() detects a problem before the actual invocation, it will return an exception.
 This happens if the function is not yet defined, or a parameter cannot be converted.

 true and false are converted to integer 1 and 0, null to pointer 0 (NULL), integers and float as defined by the types specified in the definition.
 Strings are copied, and a pointer to the copy is passed.
 These are the standard conversions.
 As well, libffi may do additional conversions as needed to execute the call.
 ArrayBuffer will be converted to a pointer, and the C function can change that memory.

-Some FFI functions will return or produce a pointer to a C string. ffitostring() will convert that pointer into a JavaScript string:
+Some FFI functions will return or produce a pointer to a C string. toString() will convert that pointer into a JavaScript string:
 ```
-  console.log(ffitostring(p));
+  console.log(toString(p));
 ```

-If we have a pointer to memory, and a length, ffitoarraybuffer will create an ArrayBuffer with a copy of the storage.
+If we have a pointer to memory, and a length, toArrayBuffer will create an ArrayBuffer with a copy of the storage.

+## JSContext ##

+Returns the current JSContext *ctx.
+This allow functions within the
+QuickJS C API to be called from within a js module.
+This allows for
+limited "introspection".

 ## debug ##